StephenBarnes/EasyLinksDungeonGen/refactoring_ideas.md

 ## Data structures and models

-### Introduce a Point dataclass.

-Instead of passing Tuple[int, int] in many places, rather pass a new Point dataclass.

 ### Introduce a SpatialIndex class.

-Currently the code frequnetly rebuilds tile-to-room and tile-to-corridor lookups in `_build_room_tile_lookup` and `corridor_tile_index`.
+Currently the code frequently rebuilds tile-to-room and tile-to-corridor lookups in `_build_room_tile_lookup` and `corridor_tile_index`.
 This is inefficient, and the logic is spread out.

 Responsibilities: